-A College Humanities Course for Underserved High School Students
+A College Humanities Course for High School Students from Groups Underrepresented in Higher Education

-Check out the Oral History Poetry and the We Are One Public Art Project below for an example of what Clemente students are accomplishing.
+See the Oral History Poetry and the We Are One Public Art Project below for examples of what Clemente students are accomplishing.

 What Students Say About Clemente